Jandamarra

 Jandamarra or Tjandamurra (c.
 1873–1 April 1897), known to British settlers as Pigeon, was an Aboriginal Australian man of the Bunuba people who led one of many organised armed insurrections against the British colonisation of Australia.
 Initially employed as a tracker for the police, he became a fugitive when he was forced to capture his own people.
 He led a three-year campaign against police and British settlers, achieving legendary status for his hit and run tactics and his abilities to hide and disappear.
 Jandamarra was eventually killed by another tracker at Tunnel Creek on 1 April 1897.
 His body was buried by his family at the Napier Range, where it was placed inside a boab tree.
 Jandamarra's life has been the subject of two novels, Ion Idriess's Outlaws of the Leopold (1952) and Mudrooroo's Long Live Sandawarra (1972), a non-fiction account based on oral tradition, Jandamarra and the Bunuba Resistance, and a stage play.

-The beginning
+Biography

+Birth and youth

 The Bunuba land was positioned in the southern part of the Kimberley region in the far north of the state of Western Australia, and stretched from the town of Fitzroy Crossing to the Wunaamin Miliwundi Ranges; it included the Napier and Oscar Ranges.